isomerpages/moe-yiochukangsec/_sscwc/Secondary School Registration.md

 ### **Mentoring Training Programme**
 ![Mentor Training Programme](/images/Sscwc/mentoring%20programme.png)

+---

-### **About the Competition Bootcamp**
+### **About the Bootcamp Challenge**
 ![Bootcamp Details](/images/Sscwc/bootcamp%20details.png)

-### **Programme Outline**

-Students will gain more in-depth knowledge and skills about cyber wellness, and apply their learning to storyboard and conceptualise suitable stories / messages to be featured in their final video deliverable.
+Students will gain more in-depth knowledge and skills about Cyber Wellness, and apply their learning to storyboard and conceptualise suitable stories / messages to be featured in their final video deliverable.

 Student participants will also learn technical knowledge and skills in video production to generate a 90- second clip.